OSGConnect/connectbook/start/data/stashcache.md

 guide may be helpful.

-	**Because of the way your files in `/public` are cached across the Open Science Pool, once a file is added to `/public` any changes or modifications that you make to the file will not be propagated.** This means that if you add a new version of a file to your `/public` directory, it must first be given a unique name (or directory path) to distinguish it from previous versions of that file.
+	**Because of the way your files in `/public` are cached across the Open Science Pool, any changes or modifications that you make after placing a file in `/public` will not be propagated.** This means that if you add a new version of a file to your `/public` directory, it must first be given a unique name (or directory path) to distinguish it from previous versions of that file.
 Adding a date or version number to directories or file names is strongly encouraged to manage your files in